 \begin{proposition} Each of the projections, dropping one or two factors of $M,$ lift to b-fibrations

 \end{proposition}

 \begin{proof} This is the usual commutativity of blow ups argument.
-Rearranging the `fibred-cusp' faces works just as for the (fibred-) cusp calculus.
-After these triple and two double faces have been blown down, the corresponding fibred-boundary faces can be blown down, as can the pure adiabatic faces. \end{proof}
+Rearranging the `fibred-cusp' faces works just as for the (fibered-) cusp calculus.
+After these triple and two double faces have been blown down, the corresponding fibered-boundary faces can be blown down, as can the pure adiabatic faces. \end{proof}

 \begin{proposition} \end{proposition}

 \begin{proof} This follows from Proposition \ref{Afbct.4} via the push-forward and pull-back theorems of \cite{Corners}.
 Indeed, given two operators (acting on half-densities for simplicity) $A$ and $B$ the kernel of their composition is given by